arminCicic/employees-manager-api/README.md

 Installation
 To run the app locally, follow these steps:

-Clone the repository: git clone https://github.com/yourusername/employeemanagementapp.git Navigate to the project directory: cd employeemanagementapp Install dependencies: dotnet restore
+Clone the repository: git clone https://github.com/arminCicic/employees-manager-api.git Navigate to the project directory: cd employees-manager-api

+Install dependencies: dotnet restore
 Update the database with the latest schema: dotnet ef database update Start the app: dotnet run